St Nicholas with Bonvilston Community Council

 Governing Documents

-Standing orders are the written rules of the Community Council.
+Standing Orders are the written rules of the Community Council.
 Standing orders are essential to regulate the proceedings of a meeting.
 They are the agreed procedures for the way a particular council will work with regard to discussions, decision-making, and the conduct of meetings.
+Our three most important documents are our Standing Orders, Financial Regulations and Code of Conduct.

 Access to Information / Publication Scheme